This page covers configuring MCP servers for Codex threads launched through Jaidu.

 2. Click on MCP Servers in the settings sidebar

-3. Select the Codex profile whose MCP configuration you want to edit
+3. Open the Codex MCP settings you want to edit

 MCP Server configuration page showing the Codex JSON configuration editor and popular servers